Stephen Hopkins (director): Film

 In Australia Hopkins made Dangerous Game (1987).
 He said it "was seen in Cannes by a bunch of Hollywood people" and helped him get the job directing A Nightmare on Elm Street 5: The Dream Child.
 Hopkins later said, "I went at it like a dog, and had a wild, fun time.
 But when I look back, I think I'm the luckiest guy in the world because I don't understand how it all happened."

 He went on to make Predator 2, of which he said, "I'm pretty immature, really, so it was kind of a laugh".
 He followed it with Judgment Night ("a real, absolute, total bomb" according to Hopkins), Blown Away ("made a lot of mistakes") and The Ghost and the Darkness ("It was a mess.
 I haven't been able to watch it.").
-Despite his thoughts on the latter film, it managed to win the Academy Award for Best Sound Effects Editing.

 In 2016, Hopkins directed Race, a biopic about athlete Jesse Owens for Focus Features.
 Stephan James plays Jesse Owens, opposite Jason Sudeikis and Jeremy Irons.
 The film was released in February 2016.

 Hopkins said that after Predator 2 he "looked around for a good film for a long time, and I couldn't get anything I wanted to do...
 I didn't realise the Hollywood trick.
 In American action movies, people get shot to death and their arms are blown off, and they get up and they're fine.
 These films are supposed to be fun things that people can laugh at.
 I always thought, 'That's wrong, that's not what violence is like.'
 I took these films too seriously and tried to add profound depths, and that's not what's wanted.
 You either do that film or you do the other one, but I kept mixing the two up, and probably unsuccessfully.'"